 A Look at Our Past Sermon Series

-In our church, we have never shied away from preaching the wide range of Biblical themes: pain and suffering (Hole-Hearted Series), obedience and submission (I Wish Jesus Didn’t Say That Series), missions (Uncharted Series), discipleship (Radical Series), compassion to the poor (Who Cares Series), sexual purity (Uncensored Series), hard work (Thank God It’s Monday Series), and the holiness of God (Set Apart Series).
+Victory has never shied away from preaching the wide range of Biblical themes.
+In the past few years, we’ve had a series on pain and suffering (Hole-Hearted Series) and obedience and submission (I Wish Jesus Didn’t Say That Series).
+Every year we preach missions (Uncharted Series), discipleship (Radical Series), and compassion to the poor (Who Cares Series).
+We tackled sexual purity (Uncensored Series) and hard work (Thank God It’s Monday Series) too.
+And in the last three years alone, we did some theological series like the holiness of God (Set Apart Series), the Apostles’ Creed, and the Ten Commandments (Edit: in 2017, we have a sixteen-week series on the Sermon on the Mount).
 On top of that, we also tackled Christology (Past Perfect Series), Pneumatology (Behind the Seen Series), Eschatology (The End Series), and Spiritual Disciplines (Cross Training Series).

 Our current preaching series, The Fine Line, does the exact opposite.
 The theme focuses on contentment, our true security in Christ, generosity, and looking at money through the lens of eternity.
 These are not get-rich-quick schemes and empty promises.
 These are gospel themes that come right out of the pages of the Bible.

 The reason why we are so easily deceived by prosperity gospel is because it wears Bible verses while it pampers our greed.
 On the outside it sounds like truth but the core message is poisoned apple that is meant to steal, kill, and destroy.
 We can’t just stand around and let that false gospel go unchallenged.
 This is why we need to preach about money even if it makes us all squirm.